Lisette33/Express.js-Note-Taker-Project/README.md

 ## Description
 The application is for users to write and save notes.
 In addition, the application uses Express.js to save and get data from the notes by the JSON file.
 Also, the application uses routes for responses if users do requests.

-## Acknowledgment
-I would like to thank those who provided their helpful guidance.

 ## Screenshot of Application
 ![OOP-Team-Profile-Generator](https://user-images.githubusercontent.com/113862182/207746819-5a0217a9-8f18-47d1-8631-11f51339307f.png)